battyfer/DSA/Recursion/Basic Questions/Power/README.md

-Calculate power of a no. using Recursion.
+Calculate power of a given number using Recursion.